Japanese Patterns of Design

 Aging Beef DELICATESSEN, meat showcase

-Once you enter the house, you’ll be welcomed by the large showcase full of aging meats.
-Varieties of selection let you find your favorite one ranges from the fatty ones to lean meat.
+Once you enter the house, you’ll be welcomed by the extensive showcase full of aging meats.
+Varieties of selection let you find your favorite one, ranging from fatty ones to lean meat.

 But what is aging beef?

-Aging beef is a beef processed mainly by breaking down the connective tissue with several weeks of drying.
-Only the higher grades of meat can be dry aged, as the process requires meat with a large, evenly distributed fat content.
+Aging beef is beef processed mainly by breaking down the connective tissue with several weeks of drying.
+Only the higher grades of meat can be dry aged, as the process requires meat with a significant, evenly distributed fat content.

 Kamenoko